OleksandrProtsiuk/Rails_App/README.md

 # README

 This App can help U to solve some math-tasks from one old book.
+The App is requared this gem https://rubygems.org/gems/math_tasker

-Visit https://taskoverdose.herokuapp.com/ to see the App in action
+# Visit https://taskoverdose.herokuapp.com/ to see the App in action.

 Info: